-Volunteers will receive appropriate training, if applicable.
+Volunteers will receive appropriate training, if applicable

-15.2 The DSL and deputy
+13.2 The DSL and deputy

-The DSL, deputy DSL and all members of staff listed on page 5 will undertake child protection and safeguarding training at least every 2 years.
+The DSL and deputy will undertake child protection and safeguarding training at least every 2 years.

 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).